raphrmx/graphql_openapi_codegen/example/README.md

 lib/routes/doc_routes.dart                registerDocRoutes(Router)
 lib/validators/valid_sku_format.dart      ← filled in by hand
 assets/openapi.yaml
+build.yaml                                switches on the builders it needs
 ```

 Four files carry hand-written logic.
 The rest is regenerated, and the two
-resolvers and the validator are created once and never touched again.
+resolvers, the validator and `build.yaml` are created once and never touched
+again.

+This package's `dev_dependencies` hold `graphql_openapi_codegen` and nothing
+else.
+The builders come with it.

 ## What `bin/server.dart` has to do